AmirulAzam007/Assignment-003/README.md

 1. Difference Between getElementById, getElementsByClassName, and querySelector / querySelectorAll

-getElementById
-Retrieves a single element by its unique ID.
+getElementById retrieves a single element by its unique ID.
 Fast and simple, but limited to IDs only.

-getElementsByClassName
-Returns a live collection of all elements with the specified class.
+getElementsByClassName returns a live collection of all elements with the specified class.
 Updates automatically if the DOM changes.

-querySelector
-Returns the first element matching any CSS selector (ID, class, tag, or attribute).
+querySelector returns the first element matching any CSS selector (ID, class, tag, or attribute).

-querySelectorAll
-Returns all elements matching a CSS selector as a static NodeList (does not automatically update if the DOM changes).
+querySelectorAll returns all elements matching a CSS selector as a static NodeList (does not automatically update if the DOM changes).

 Example: